After several years of escalating pixel counts many photographers have become accustomed to expecting a big jump with each camera introduction.

 For this reason few photographers upgrade to their camera’s immediate successor and many wait for at least one for generation to come to market.

-In their latest guest blog post, the photo management and Canon Project1709 experts at Photoventure take a look at some of the key benefits that new cameras can bring other than a change in pixel count.
+In their latest guest blog post, the team at Photoventure take a look at some of the key benefits that new cameras can bring other than a change in pixel count.

 Reasons to upgrade to a new camera: 1.
 Faster processing